 Germantown Friends School

-Our Admissions process for the 2021-22 school year will include a number of different ways for prospective families to learn, explore, and get to know GFS in person and virtually.
+Our Admissions process for the 2023-24 school year will include a number of different ways for prospective families to learn, explore, and get to know GFS.

 At Germantown Friends School, our mission begins with a commitment to diversity, our community, and to the belief that academic achievement is not in itself enough.
 We guide our students’ growth in mind, body and spirit, and encourage them to put their ideas to work in the world.
 But don’t just take our word for it; explore and see for yourself!